fishinwind/workshop/rst/Block_1/class-XXX-chipseq.rst

 .. note::

-    You will need a "chromsize" for many BEDtools commands.
+    You will need a "chromsizes" flle for many BEDtools commands.
 This file contains the sizes of each chromosome in an assembly.
 UCSC provides a tool to retrieve this information:

     .. code-block:: bash

         # retrieve chrom sizes for the hg19 assembly and write them to a file
+        # inspect this file so you know what it looks like
         $ fetchChromSizes hg19 > hg19.chrom.sizes

 To generate coverage plots, we will use ``bedtools`` [#]_, a suite of tools